NRCan/geo_sim_processing/README.md

 Introduction

-Sherbend is a geospatial line simplification tool (another...).
-It's the implementation of the algorithm from the papaer "Line Generalization Based on Analysis of Shape Characteristics, Zeshen Wand and Jean-Clsaude Müller, 1998" often known as "Bend Simplify" or "Wang Algorithm".
+Sherbend is a geospatial line and polygon simplification tool.
+Sherbend is the implementation of the algorithm from the papaer "Line Generalization Based on Analysis of Shape Characteristics, Zeshen Wand and Jean-Clsaude Müller, 1998" often known as "Bend Simplify" or "Wang Algorithm".
 The particularity of this line simplification algorithm is that it analyses for a line each of it's curves and decide which one to simplify as a cartographer would do to manually simplify a line.
 Compared to Douglas-Peucker this algorithm tries to preserve the maximum number of curves or bends (line definition) with the minimum number of vertices, Sherbend algorithm tries to remove unnecessar curves based on a tolerance (curve diameter

 ## Requirements
 - Python 3.7 with the following libraries: